makeitworkcloud/shelldefaults/README.md

-# shelldefaults
+# Shell Defaults
-Setup shell defaults
+Easily set shell defaults

 ## How to use
 `./setup.py`